epicweb-dev/config/README.md

 ## The problem

-You're a professional, but you're mature enough to know that even professionals can make mistakes and you value your time enough to not want to waste time configuring code quality tools or babysitting them.
+You're a professional, but you're mature enough to know that even professionals can make mistakes, and you value your time enough to not want to waste time configuring code quality tools or babysitting them.

 ## This solution